Dr Graham J Williams

 Dr Graham Williams is Director of Data Science, Cloud and AI, Microsoft Asia.
-He has a PhD in Machine Learning and is an Artificial Intelligence researcher, practitioner, and educator as well as an Open Source Software developer, with over 30 years in the industry.
+He has a PhD in Machine Learning and is an Artificial Intelligence developer, researcher, practitioner, and educator as well as an Open Source Software developer, with over 30 years in the industry.
 He has authored many books and papers as well as a number of popular software packages including Rattle for data mining.
 He is the author of the book Data Mining with Rattle and R: The Art of Excavating Knowledge from Data published in 2011 and The Essentials of Data Science: Knowledge Discovery Using R published in 2017.

 As Lead Data Scientist at the Australian Taxation Office from 2004 until 2016 he was involved in setting up the Australian Government’s Data Analytics Centre of Excellence and guided the development of data mining capabilities across the Australian Government.
 From 1991 to 2004 he was Principal Computer Scientist for Data Mining with the Australian Government’s premier research organisation, CSIRO Australia.
 He has served as a Senior International Expert and Visiting Professor of the Chinese Academy of Sciences, Adjunct Professor in Data Mining, Fraud Prevention, Security, at the University of Canberra and Adjunct Fellow with the Australian National University.
 Graham is an active machine learning researcher and regularly teaches courses and maintains resources for the data scientist.